LawnchairLauncher/lawnicons/.github/README.md

 Please see the [contributing guide](CONTRIBUTING.md) for information on adding icons.

+For users familiar with the guidelines, checkout how to use [icontool.py](/.github/icontool_guide.md) to speedup the process of adding icons.

 ## Requesting icons

 To request new icons, please use [the icon request form](https://forms.gle/Fx8vZAiWdW1Tyjo57).